AnnaSenent/Topic-Modeling-with-LDA/README.md

 ### Preprocessing

-Using the functions _preprocess_ and _lemmatize_ from the script utils.py, I cleaned the text and created a new csv file in preprocessing.py.
+Using the functions _preprocess_ and _lemmatize_ from the script [utils.py](https://github.com/AnnaSenent/Topic-Modeling-with-LDA/blob/main/utils.py), I cleaned the text and created a new csv file in [preprocessing.py](https://github.com/AnnaSenent/Topic-Modeling-with-LDA/blob/main/preprocessing.py).

 ### Building the LDA models

-I created the function lda_model (utils.py), which

-### Perplexity and coherence scores

-The model with the tf-idf vectors achieved a slightly better performance than the one with the Bag-of-words format.
+I created the function lda_model in the script utils.py to build the LDA model and compute the perplexity and the coherence score.
+To do this, I used Bag-of-words vectors and tf-idf vectors and compared the results.
+The model with the tf-idf vectors achieved a better performance than the one with the Bag-of-words format.

 ### Visualizing the topics and top words per topic

+In the script plots.py I created an interactive plot to display the topics and top words per topic using pyLDAvis.

 ### Resources